vt-middleware/ldaptive/home.md

 {% include source/home/3.java %}
 {% endhighlight %}

-These search examples all leverage the SearchExecutor class.
+These search examples all leverage the SearchOperation class.
 For more details on searching and more control over the search operation in general, see the [search operation documentation](docs/guide/operations/search.html).

 ### Authentication
 {% highlight java %}